gamblevore/PicoMsg/README.md

 **`void PicoMsgDestroy (PicoComms* M)`**   :   Destroys the PicoComms object.
 Accepts a `nil` PicoComms.
 (The others don't).

 **`bool PicoMsgSend (PicoComms* M, PicoMessage Msg, bool CanTimeOut=false)`**   :   Sends the message.
 The data is copied to internal buffers so you do not need to hold onto it after send.
-See the ["config"](#config) section about how to change the timeout.
+See the ["configuration"](#Configuration) section about how to change the timeout.

 **`bool PicoMsgSend (PicoComms* M, const char* Str, bool CanTimeOut=false)`**   :   Same as above, just a little simpler to use, if you have a c-string.